ALTIS CEO & Sprint Coach, Stu McMillan writes:

 Is it ‘efficiency’? i.e. have they found a ‘more efficient’ way to solve the motor task they are presented with?

-I have said this many times (including in last week’s email), and I stand by it: both the health and performance of elite athletes is governed primarily by efficiency – i.e. improving efficiency of the sporting movement is the primary means to improving health and performance.
+I have said this many times, and I stand by it: both the health and performance of elite athletes is governed primarily by efficiency – i.e. improving efficiency of the sporting movement is the primary means to improving health and performance.

-As an industry, however, we tend to focus primarily on load / capacity.
-And while we cannot ever totally separate these from efficiency, I will continue to argue that we obsess over one at the expense of the other, to the detriment of the health and performance of the athletes we work with.
-At the elite level of sport, where load adaptations have generally reached a point of diminishing returns – efficiency is relatively more important than we give credit to.
+As an industry, however, we tend to focus primarily on dose / capacity.
+And while we cannot ever totally separate these from efficiency, I assert that we obsess over one at the expense of the other, to the detriment of the health and performance of the athletes we work with.
+At the elite level of sport, where dose adaptations have generally reached a point of diminishing returns – efficiency is relatively more important than we give credit to.

 So perhaps we start there; an agreement on terminology.